2019-2020 Australian bushfire crisis

 The Cobargo Co-operative Society rural supplies store re-opened 2 days after the fires decimated the small community.
 Operating without power they took orders and supplied goods to local farmers, businesses and community members.
-The staff are working tirelessly to support the community to rebuild.
+The staff worked tirelessly to support the community to rebuild.

-Bowral Co-operative Ltd & Saddleworld have been working with local organisations to provide support with donations of various products including stock feed and are helping our members affected on a case by case basis.
-They are supporting a drought appeal fund raising and are working with the local council who has established a bushfire appeal.
+Bowral Co-operative Ltd & Saddleworld worked with local organisations to provide support with donations of various products including stock feed and helped its members affected on a case-by-case basis.
+They supported a drought appeal fundraising and worked with the local council, which had established a bushfire appeal.

-Hastings Co-op are hosting a free barbecue lunch, information session and thank you fundraiser for BlazeAid which helps communities rebuild after natural disasters.
+Hastings Co-op hosted a free barbecue lunch, information session and thank you fundraiser for BlazeAid which helps communities rebuild after natural disasters.

 Northern Co-operative Meat Company contributed $50,000 to BlazeAid to assist farmers and residents in Rappville, which was devasted by fires in October 2019.

-Co-operatives and Mutuals businesses, employees and community members are encouraged to donate to support Australian communities withstand and recover from the Australian Bushfire Crisis.
+Co-operatives and Mutuals businesses, employees and community members were encouraged to donate to support Australian communities to withstand and recover from the Australian Bushfire Crisis.

-Your support for this appeal and charity partner Vinnies is really appreciated.
+All support for this appeal and charity partner Vinnies was greatly appreciated.

 International Donations to co-operatives impacted by the Australian Bushfires

-The BCCM has been heartened by the solidarity shown by the international co-operative movement with Australian Co-operatives and their local communities impacted by the fires.
+The BCCM was heartened by the solidarity shown by the international co-operative movement with Australian Co-operatives and their local communities impacted by the fires.

-International Co-operatives and Mutuals that want to donate to support Australian co-operatives and their local communities impacted by the fires to recover and rebuild, can donate to the Australian Mutuals Foundation (AMF) bushfire appeal.
+International Co-operatives and Mutuals that wanted to donate to support Australian co-operatives and their local communities impacted by the fires to recover and rebuild, were invited to donate to the Australian Mutuals Foundation (AMF) bushfire appeal.